-When there is sufficient pressure from imports (Note 7), the possibility that the effect of business combinations may be substantial to restrain competition in a particular field of trade is usually considered to be small.
+When there is sufficient competitive pressure from imports, the possibility that the effect of business combinations may be substantially to restrain competition in a particular field of trade is usually considered to be small (Note 7).

-If the users are in a condition that they can easily switch from a product of the company group to an imported product and the increase of the switchover is highly probable in the case that the group raises the price of the product, the group would be unlikely to raise the price in consideration that their sales will go to the import goods.
+If the users are in a condition that they can easily switch from a product of the company group to an imported product and the increase of the switchover is highly probable in the case that the company group raises the price of the product, the company group would be unlikely to raise the price in consideration that their sales will go to the import goods.

-Whether import pressure is substantial enough can be determined by the conditions concerning imports as described below.
+Whether import pressure is substantial enough can be determined by considering all of the conditions (i)-(iv) concerning imports as described below.
 Whether the group can freely, to a certain extent, manipulate the price when an increase in imports occurs over a certain period (Note 8), is considered.